Why move to Canada? Here’s the ultimate guide to all the amazing advantages of living in Canada!

 This makes it accessible to all and that’s a big weight off the minds of most ordinary working Canadians and good news for British migrants used to the benefits of a free state health service!

 It is probably no surprise that Canada was ranked number 1 in the world for tolerance in the HSBC Expat Explorer Survey.

-Renowned for being one of the most open-minded countries around, Canada has been allowing same sex marriage since 2005, whilst other countries are only now just now ushering it in!
+Renowned for being one of the most open-minded countries around, Canada has been allowing same-sex marriage since 2005, whilst other countries are only now just now ushering it in!

 This is great news if you’re immigrating to Canada.
-There are many migrants and Canadians are welcoming no matter what your race, gender or culture.
+There are many migrants and Canadians who are welcoming no matter what your race, gender or culture.